 Absolutely!
 We love this recipe and use it on piping all the time.
-It has the nice balance and consistency, making it perfect for piping.
+It has a nice balance and consistency, making it perfect for piping.
 One advice would be, if your frosting is too thick, simply soften it a bit.
-To do so, use a microwave proof bowl and transfer the frosting into it.
+To do so, use a microwave-proof bowl and transfer the frosting into it.
 Then, place the bowl in the microwave on high for about 15 seconds.
 If it is not soft enough, microwave for additional 10-15 seconds until you get the right texture.

 Do you need to refrigerate cream cheese frosting?

 Desserts made with cream cheese frosting do require refrigeration.
 If the frosting is already used on a cupcake or layer-cake, make sure to store them in an airtight container in the refrigerator.
-If you simply want to refrigerate unused frosting, simply store in an airtight container in the fridge for up to four days.
+If you simply want to refrigerate the unused frosting, simply store in an airtight container in the fridge for up to four days.